 Understanding cultural value in the everyday localities: museums and parks as the commons

 Dr. Abigail Gilmore

-Abi will give a brief overview of the Arts and Humanities Research Council Connected Communities project Understanding Everyday Participation – Articulating Cultural Value, a mixed-methods, multisite research project in England and Scotland.
+Abi gave a brief overview of the Arts and Humanities Research Council Connected Communities project Understanding Everyday Participation – Articulating Cultural Value, a mixed-methods, multisite research project in England and Scotland.
 This project aims to radically re-evaluate the relationship between participation and cultural value, and is producing new understanding of local governance of culture, its history and challenges through empirical research on the situated practices of everyday life.
-This paper will focus on current research exploring museums and parks as public spaces for everyday participation, social cohesion and (inter)cultural integration.
+Her presentation focused on current research exploring museums and parks as public spaces for everyday participation, social cohesion and (inter)cultural integration.

-This session is open and relevant to individuals working in the arts, cultural, heritage, museums, community, sport, and youth sectors as well as policymakers and funders.
-Formal presentations will be followed by a lively discussion in which we can explore the relevance of these issues to our context on the island of Ireland.
+This session was open and relevant to individuals working in the arts, cultural, heritage, museums, community, sport, and youth sectors as well as policymakers and funders.
+Formal presentations were followed by a lively discussion in which we explored the relevance of these issues to our context on the island of Ireland.